commercialhaskell/stack/doc/GUIDE.md

 `stack ghci` command or its synonym `stack repl`.
 To then load modules from your project, use the `:m` command (for "module") followed by the module name.

+!!! note

-IMPORTANT NOTE: If you have added upstream packages to your project please make sure to mark them as *dependency package*s for faster and reliable usage of `stack ghci`.
+    If you have added upstream packages to your project please make sure to mark them as *dependency package*s for faster and reliable usage of `stack ghci`.
     Otherwise GHCi may have trouble due to conflicts of compilation flags or having to unnecessarily interpret too many modules.
-See [stack.yaml documentation](yaml_configuration.md#packages) to learn how to mark a package as a *dependency package*.
+See [stack.yaml documentation](yaml_configuration.md#packages) to learn how to
+    mark a package as a *dependency package*.

 ## The `stack ghc` and `stack runghc` commands